 - Never, ever, ever talk poorly about former colleagues, students, parents, or administration.
 Seriously, never.
 You can put a positive, learning-based spin on any negative situation, and this is the time to do that.
 I can’t think of a time we ever hired someone who talked poorly about former positions.

 - Many schools have a school-wide behavior management program implemented (Love and Logic, Responsive Classroom, PBIS, etc.).
 Be sure to look it up ahead of time so that you are familiar with it and possibly reference it at some point during your interview.

 - S.M.I.L.E.
-I will be the first to tell you that when I walk into an interview (or really, any situation that requires me to talk in front of people), I have a very physical reaction that I can’t help.
+I will be the first to tell you that when I walk into an interview, I have a physical reaction.
+A reaction I can’t help.
 My face and neck turn bright red, my breathing gets funny, and my hands get shaky.
 Every.
 Single.
 Time.
 I know this happens to me, and I always go in prepared with a line like, “Eek!
-I can stand in front of kids and sing songs about verbs all day, but a room full of adults is something else!”
+I can stand in front of kids and about verbs all day, but a room full of adults is something else!”
 It’s a good way to break the ice, acknowledge that physical reaction that you can’t control, and get things started.
 Smile.
 Be human.
-I’ve said it a few times before, but they are not only looking at your pedagogical knowledge, but the interview team wants to know your heart, too.
+They are not only looking at your pedagogical knowledge, but the interview team wants to know your heart, too.
 Show it to them.

 - How do you accomplish vertical and horizontal articulation within a school?

 - How do you structure your reading/math block so that a wide variety of students’ needs are met?

 - Give an example of a time you had a difficult interaction with a parent and how you handled it.